 Security skills are in short supply - The number of security alerts and alerting systems far outnumbers the number of administrators with the necessary background and experience to make sure your environments are protected.
 Staying up-to-date with the latest attacks is a constant challenge, making it impossible to stay in place while the world of security is an ever-changing front.

 To help you protect yourself against these challenges, Security Center provides you with the tools to:

-Strengthen security posture: Security Center assesses your environment and enables you to understand the status of your resources, are they secure or not?
+Strengthen security posture: Security Center assesses your environment and enables you to understand the status of your resources, and whether they are secure.

-Protect against threats: Security Center assesses your workloads and raises threat prevention recommendations and threat detection alerts.
+Protect against threats: Security Center assesses your workloads and raises threat prevention recommendations and security alerts.

 Get secure faster: In Security Center, everything is done in cloud speed.
 Because it is natively integrated, deployment of Security Center is easy, providing you with autoprovisioning and protection with Azure services.

 This service supports Azure delegated resource management, which lets service providers sign in to their own tenant to manage subscriptions and resource groups that customers have delegated.
 For more info, see Azure Lighthouse.